withTitleLogo

 1) Melasma

-Our clinic's toning method, which selectively targets melanosomes within cells without directly stimulating melanocytes, helps reduce the possibility of side effects.
+Our clinic's toning method, which selectively targets only melanosomes within cells without directly stimulating melanocytes, helps reduce the possibility of side effects.

 2) ABNOM (Acquired Bilateral Nevus of Ota-like Macules)

-3) Other Pigmentary Conditions
+3) Other Pigmentary Disorders

-Comparison of Picotoning and Laser Toning
+Comparison of Pico Toning and Laser Toning

 Both toning methods can selectively break down melanin pigment to help improve skin tone and can be used for pigmentary conditions such as melasma, freckles, and ABNOM (Acquired Bilateral Nevus of Ota-like Macules).